chvmp/robots/README.md

 to download all URDFs at once.

+## Instructions

+There's an auto-generated README in every configuration package that contains instructions how to run the demos specific to that package.

-Please take note that only the following pre-configured robots work in Gazebo:
+Please take note that although the README may contain instructions how to run in Gazebo, only the following pre-configured robots work in Gazebo:

 - Open Quadruped
 - OpenDog V2